What kind of oil does a honda pressure washer use

 To assess the lubricant level, ensure the unit is on a flat surface.
 Locate the dipstick, typically positioned on the engine.
 Remove the dipstick, wipe it clean with a cloth, and reinsert it without threading it in.
 Pull it out again to check the level.

-See also How to use hot water for pressure washer
+See also How to use pressure washer detergent tank

 Interpreting the Readings